angeal185/node-brute-force/README.md

 # node-brute-force
 multi thread brute-force password cracker for nodejs

+* master is responsible for creating and updating the decipher pad
+* workers are responsible for decryption
+* will crack any nodejs encrypted data assuming it is configured correct
+* accepts and returns data as byte arrays

 crack data with iv and tag
 ```js
 const { Crack } = require('./node-brute-force');